adobe/aio-theme/README.md

 ## Customizations

-When using Gatsby themes, you can take advantage of something called [Gatsby shadowing](https://www.gatsbyjs.com/docs/themes/shadowing/).
+When using themes, you can take advantage of something called [shadowing](https://www.gatsbyjs.com/docs/themes/shadowing/).
 This allows you to override the default component included in the theme with a custom one you’ve created.

-The Adobe I/O Gatsby Theme package has a component to render code using the [Prism syntax highlighter](https://prismjs.com/).
+The Adobe I/O Theme package has a component to render code using the [Prism syntax highlighter](https://prismjs.com/).
 With shadowing, you can override the component to provide your own.

 If you look at the file tree of your site, you’ll see it looks something like this: